Going through the freezer yesterday, I found a couple of nice little New York Strip steaks that needed to be cooked before they turned into bricks.

 It all came together right on time and enjoyed a nice supper (hickory-grilled steak and corn on the cob is hard to beat!) while watching Turn: Washington's Spies, an espionage thriller set during the Revolutionary War (ours).

 * Charcoal-lighting fluid?
 Just say no -- and say no to briquettes, too.
-Hardwood lump charcoal will make to eager to grill, and the emotional reward of starting a fire with one or matches is a nicemood-booster.
+Hardwood lump charcoal will make you eager to grill, and the emotional reward of starting a fire with one or two matches is a nice mood-booster.

 BUILDING A 1:1 BALUN